 Definition of a Flat Tax

 The Flat Tax system is a mechanism in which the same rate of tax is applied to every individual irrespective of their income levels.
 Also, no deductions or exemptions are allowed in this tax system.
-In a Flat Tax system, the person earning higher wages does not fall into a higher tax bracket, so this system gives incentive to people with higher wages.
+In this tax system, the person earning higher wages does not fall into a higher tax bracket, so this system gives incentives to people with higher wages.
 However, the person earning a lower income is also taxed at the same rate due to which critics argue that this system imposes a burden on the lower-income group.

 Features of Flat Tax

 #1 – Single rate of tax

 A single rate of tax is imposed on every individual irrespective of their income level.
 Russia is one of the countries which has imposed a 13% flat income tax rate, though the tax rate for companies is different.
 Russia saw an increase of 25.2% in the first-year flat tax was introduced followed by 24.6 and 15.2 % increase in a second and third year respectively.
 The reason for the increase was the inclusion of more people in the tax bracket.
 So even though critics say that this system imposes a burden on the lower-income group, an increase in revenue in hands of government is good for economies as the money can be invested in social welfare schemes.

 #2 – Deduction/Exemptions not Allowed